 What is Broad Spectrum CBD Oil?

-Broad spectrum CBD oil are also extracts of the whole plant, but typically does not include THC.
-Broad spectrum CBD oil is good for consumers who have a THC sensitivity, or do not want THC in their products to avoid an issues during a drug test.
+Broad-spectrum CBD oil is also an extract of the whole plant but typically does not include THC.
+Broad-spectrum CBD oil is good for consumers who have a THC sensitivity or do not want THC in their products to avoid issues during a drug test.

 What is Isolate CBD Oil?

-Isolate CBD oil are extracts that only contain CBD, and not the other cannabinoids or THC.
-Isolate CBD oil tends to be cheaper than a full spectrum or a broad spectrum oil.
+Isolate CBD oil is an extract that only contains CBD and not the other cannabinoids or THC.
+Isolate CBD oil tends to be cheaper than full-spectrum or broad-spectrum oil.

 How Do I Store My CBD Oil Tinctures?

-As with most medications and supplements, it is best to store your CBD oil tinctures at room temperature.
+As with most medications and supplements, storing your CBD oil tinctures at room temperature is best.

 What Else Do I Need to Know About CBD Oil?